Tuesday, 7 January 2025

 Sandwell Valley RSPB Reserve was an obvious choice for me to start the year.
 First, as I am a proud Brummie, born and raised in Birmingham, the reserve was chosen because it is the closest RSPB reserve to that fairest of cities.
 Secondly, way back in 1985, I had been interviewed for the RSPB warden’s job there.
 I remember the day well.
 It started with a walk around the reserve with other candidates for the post and the various RSPB officers.
 Then a meal at a plush hotel in nearby West Bromwich and back to the reserve for the individual interviews.
 I think I scuppered my chances by asking why the RSPB never bought small woodlands in places such as Trench Wood in Worcestershire.
 Instead their reserves to my naĂŻve mind consisted of being mostly on remote Scottish Islands.
 I was to learn over the coming year how myopic that view really was and how insultingly wrong.

 Another thing that diminished my chances of RSPB employment at that interview was my concentration wavering between answering the rapid-fire questions and watching and listening to what was going on just outside the office window.
-Whoever arranged for Snipe to be drumming outside that day hadn’t helped me.
-I couldn’t stop myself from turning to watch and listen to that wonderful humming sound.
+Whoever arranged for Snipe to be drumming outside that day had not helped me.
+I could not stop myself from turning to watch and listen to that wonderful humming sound.
 Snipe, as you may know, fly high in circles around there chosen territory and suddenly dive, their outer tail feathers vibrating as they do so, creating the distinctive thrumming, drumming sound.
+The final question in the interview was “how many marks out of ten would you give yourself on bird identification?”
+I said eight.
+Nowadays I would give myself a … I remain modest.
+I did not get the job.

-So, I arrived at the reserve at 10.20 a.m. early and alone.
+So, I arrived at the Sandwell Valley RSPB reserve at 10.20 a.m. early and alone.
 Not for long though as down by the frozen lake I met a lovely couple of older ladies looking for a memorial bench dedicated to a neighbour of theirs.
 Muriel and Nora from nearby Aston had stories to tell and were delightful with their strong Brummie accents and humour.

 Eventually back at the large visitor's centre I was soon joined and greeted by friends, the Upton Warren birders John Belsey, Dave Walker and Gert.
 A million thanks to these wonderful lads for the send-off.

-Ian Crutchley and Steven Allcott were the next to arrive - the T.I.T.S were together again [Terpsichorean Inspired Twitcher Society] - Bearded Tit Ian, Great Tit Steve and Tom Tit - me.
+Ian Crutchley and Steven Allcott were the next to arrive - the T.I.T.S. were together again [Terpsichorean Inspired Twitcher Society] - Bearded Tit Ian, Great Tit Steve and Tom Tit - me.
 Ian and Steve were pupils of mine many years before back when I ran a YOC [Young Ornithologist’s Club, the junior branch of the RSPB now called Wildlife Explorers] at Coppice High School, a large comprehensive school in Wolverhampton.

-Each half term the club would go out in a 50-seater coach on an outing to some well-known nature reserve.
-A few teachers and some local birding experts would travel to various birding hotspots every half term.
+Each half term the club would go out in a 50-seater coach on an outing to a well-known nature reserve.
+A few teachers and local birding experts would travel to various birding hotspots every half term.
 Slimbridge and Martin Mere WWT [Wildfowl & Wetland Trust] reserves were visited, as was The New Forest.
 We even had long weekend trips to Norfolk, staying at youth hostels there.
 Norfolk never knew what hit it!
-Forty odd council estate kids turning up to explore the villages and reserves and enjoy the sensation of getting soaked by large waves crashing over the sea wall at Sheringham.
+Forty odd Wolverhampton council estate kids turning up to explore the villages and reserves and enjoy the sensation of getting soaked by large waves crashing over the sea wall at Sheringham.
 Long time ago.

 Suddenly there was a rush of people stampeding towards their cars.
 The bird had been seen near Goole, Yorkshire.
 An hour or so later we were there, negotiating the crush of cars, birders and bemused police.
 The bird had chosen to be seen at a small nature reserve and the way to it was via a very narrow country lane.
 Panic ensued as the police tried to make a way through the chaos for a stranded local bus, stuck unable to go forwards or backwards so great was the crush of cars and excited birders.
-Ian, Steve and I followed the crowd but the news wasn’t encouraging.
+Ian, Steve and I followed the crowd but the news was not encouraging.
 Seen but gone was the gossip.
 We had to look for ourselves.
+A couple of hours later, we had to admit to myself that it had gone.
+A pair of Garganey, including the splendid male was little compensation.

 Neither did my woes over this bird end here.
 Oh no!
 The following week was the school Easter holidays and my two wonderful children, Rebecca and Joshua wanted to visit their grandparents down in glorious Dorset.
 So I hired a small car, the campervan being out of action due to the tax, and everyone was so happy as we drove down to my favourite county.
-Then the news broke that that blasted [I would do the blasting if I saw it now!], Belted Kingfisher had been re-found, near Aberdeen!
-For a few days I couldn’t go.
+Then the news broke that that blasted [I would do the blasting if I saw it now!], Belted Kingfisher had been refound, up near Aberdeen!
+For a few days I could not go.
 Now would a fanatic twitcher be so unselfish?
 The visit of my Rebecca and Joshua to their grandparents was paramount.
 I did manage to sneak off over to Shoreham to see a Great Spotted Cuckoo on a golf course early one morning, which was some compensation.
 Not a lifer but a good bird for the year list being only the second one I had seen in Britain.

-By the weekend Rebecca and Joshua needed to be back home with their Mum, my sadly divorced Jewish Princess.
-So on dropping them off I hared up the M6, over the border into Bonnie Scotland, not for the first time that year, and got to the riverside location of the Belted Kingfisher just before dawn.
+By the weekend Rebecca and Joshua needed to be back home with their Mum, my sadly divorced from, Jewish Princess.
+So, on dropping them off I hared up the M6, over the border into Bonnie Scotland, not for the first time that year and got to the riverside location of the Belted Kingfisher just before dawn.
 I spent the rest of the day, as did many others, walking the riverbank searching.
 Someone said they heard it but I have my doubts.
 It had gone again.
-The direction it had gone from Staffordshire to the east coast of Scotland would have it heading in a beeline for possibly Iceland with a short hop over to Greenland or Newfoundland.
+The direction it had gone from Staffordshire to the east coast of Scotland would have it heading in a beeline for Iceland with a short hop over to Greenland or Newfoundland.
 I do hope it made it back over ‘the pond.’
 I dipped!

 Chris, the warden of Sandwell Valley RSPB Reserve opened up the visitor’s centre and everyone chatted, drank coffee or hot chocolate and enjoyed the views through the windows over the reserve.
-That nemesis bird from the 1985 interview, Snipe became bird number [23] and then Lapwing [24], both of which were seen through the centre’s telescopes, the former not drumming but sitting beside a frozen pool.
+That nemesis bird from my 1985 RSPB interview, Snipe became bird number [23] and then Lapwing [24]; both of which were seen through the centre’s telescopes, the former not drumming but sitting beside a frozen pool.
 Bullfinches [25] were on the feeder and bird table outside the visitor’s centre, Redwings, Starlings [26] and Jackdaws [27] were flying overhead and the occasional Siskin.

 One o’clock and time to go and they all did just that; friends, family, RSPB staff and press photographer all left, leaving me to go around the reserve on my own.
 I rode down to a small area of unfrozen water where there were plenty of ducks to count.
 There were seventeen Tufted Duck to be seen, a pair of Mute Swans, sixteen Teal, a few Canada Geese, thirty six Mallard, two male Wigeon, eight Pochard and a male Gadwall, over 150 Coot, around twenty Moorhen, around 200 Black-headed Gulls and, best of all, six splendid Goosanders [28 to 38], four of them males, standing on the ice.

 I met a birder, Dave from Gornal near to Dudley and together we stood watching a small reedbed from behind a screen.
 Whilst chatting there we hoped to see Willow Tits.
-We didn't see any but a fox flushed out a few Snipe and then a Water Rail [39] scampered nearby
+We did not see any but a fox flushed out a few Snipe and then a Water Rail [39] scampered nearby.
+Next, I met a lovely couple.
+Tracey and Steve Potter, birders from Derby who were down for the day for a spot of birding.
+They were Aston Villa fans, so we had couple of things in common!

 Once I had explored the whole reserve; all birds seen being listed, I set off towards my first night’s accommodation.
-With the new knowledge of how to change the gears I soon got to John and Mary’s house in Four Oaks, Sutton, which was close to the expansive Sutton Park, a former hunting area for King Henry VIII no less, to the east of Birmingham.
+With the new knowledge of how to change the gears I soon got to John and Mary’s house in Four Oaks, Sutton, which was close to the expansive Sutton Park, a former hunting area for King Henry VIII no less, to the north-east of Birmingham.

-Still reasonably light as I approached Four Oaks, I walked through parts of the frozen park, an area looking and feeling like the Arctic tundra with frozen heath and birch, with lovely views of a setting sun over the distant Black Country hills.
-I watched as Redwings came into roost for the night in holly bushes.
-Soon I found their home and was treated to a lovely meal, during which I enjoyed a long conversation about the pleasures of being a cyclist.
-Both of them were very keen members of a local, to them, Cycling Club with a garage full of bikes.
-The long day ended with a fabulous and well-deserved hot bath and a dive into a comfy bed.
+Soon I found their home and was treated to a lovely meal, during which I enjoyed a lengthy conversation about the pleasures of being a cyclist.
+Both of them were very keen members of a local, to them, Cycling Club and they had a garage full of bikes.
+The long day ended with a fabulous and well-deserved hot bath and a dive into a comfortable bed.

 January the first is the traditional day for birders to see as many bird species as possible.
 Over in the USA birders prefer their ‘big day’ to be on Christmas Day.
-Over here we’ve more sensibly chosen the first day of the year.
+Over here we have more sensibly chosen the first day of the year.
 Well, who wants to miss the Queen’s speech or is it the turkey fare that is the real attraction, that and the pressies?

+The last few January the firsts have seen me birding locally in my home county of Worcestershire, famous now not just for the excellent sauce of the same name but also for being named as a castle in a Shrek movie!
+On these days I have seen up to sixty-seven birds within the county boundaries, including Firecrest and Glaucous Gull, not bad for such a land-locked county in the centre of England.
 I used to live in the beautiful coastal town of Swanage in Dorset.
-There I abided by my wife’s rule that the furthest I could go from home on the first of January had to be within a 15 mile radius of the town.
+There I abided by my wife’s rule that the furthest I could go from home on the first of January had to be within a fifteen mile radius of the town.
 Within that area I could bird nearly all of Poole Harbour, Arne RSPB reserve, Middlebeare, Durlston Country Park and Studland, as well as huge areas of pastureland.
 By timing which habitats I visited with the incoming tide I would see close to a hundred bird species.
 The most I ever did have on a first of January day was ninety-seven in 2002.
-The special birds seen that day included a male Lesser Scaup, a small American duck, that came back to Little Sea at Studland for a few winters running after that first encounter.
+The special birds seen that day included a male Lesser Scaup, a small American duck, which came back to Little Sea at Studland for a few winters running after that first encounter.

 23.34 miles 1168 feet elevation up 1529 feet down